hueristiq/hqgologger/README.md

 # hqgologger

-A Go (Golang) package for structured logging.
+A Go (Golang) package for logging.

 ## Installation